Živila Hrvatska

-"Živila Hrvatska" (lit.
-'Long live Croatia') is a Croatian patriotic song.
+"Živila Hrvatska" is a Croatian patriotic song.
 The lyrics were written by August Šenoa, while the melody was composed by Ivan Zajc.

-The lyrics first appeared in the September 1873 print of Vienac magazine and other Croatian publications and was simply titled "Hrvatska Pjesma" ('Croatian Song').
-The composition was recorded in the 1893 book Hrvatska Pjesmarica by Vjekoslav Klaić, where it was titled as "Živila Hrvatska".
+The lyrics first appeared in the September 1873 print of Vienac magazine and other Croatian publications and was simply titled "Hrvatska pjesma" ('Croatian Song').
+The composition was recorded in the 1893 book Hrvatska pjesmarica by Vjekoslav Klaić, where it was titled as "Živila Hrvatska".